znes/renpass/README.md

           |-- datapackage.json

-To simplifiy the process of creating and processing datapackage you may also use the [(datapackage-utilities)](https://github.com/znes/datapackage-utilities-utitiles).
+To simplifiy the process of creating and processing a datapackage you may also use the [(datapackage-utilities)](https://github.com/znes/datapackage-utilities-utitiles).
 The datamodel used for creating facades and examples is also based on the datamodel described there.